MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning

 Similarly, the relation-meta $\mathbf{R}_{\mathcal{T}_r}$ is updated as:

 where $\alpha$ is the learning rate.
-These updates adapt the model based on the support set, which is then evaluated on the query set $\mathcal{Q}_r$.
-For each query triplet $(h_q, r, t_q)$, we evaluate its plausibility for each $t_q$ from the candidate set $C_{h_q,r}$, using the score function Eq.~\eqref{eq:task-specific-score}.
-Then, the query loss is defined as:
+These updates adapt the model using the support set, which is then evaluated on the query set $\mathcal{Q}_r$.
+For each query triplet $(h_q, r, t_q) \in \mathcal{Q}_r$, we evaluate its plausibility for each $t_q$ from the candidate set $C_{h_q,r}$, using the score function Eq.~\eqref{eq:task-specific-score}.
+Then, the query loss is similarly defined as:

-where $(h_q, r, t'_q)$ is a negative triplet generated by corrupting the tail entity $t_q$ with a randomly sampled entity $t'_q$.
+where $(h_q, r, t'_q)$ is a negative triplet generated by corrupting the tail entity $t_q$ with a randomly sampled entity $t'_q \in \mathcal{E}$.
 The optimization objective for training the entire model is to minimize $\mathcal{L}(\mathcal{Q}_r)$.

-The task-specific projection vectors $\mathbf{p}_h$, $\mathbf{p}_r$, and $\mathbf{p}_t$ are randomly initialized and trained specifically for each task on the support set $\mathcal{S}_r$, enabling the model to adapt locally to each task.
-This mechanism ensures that (1) task-specific adaptation: By projecting embeddings into a task-specific latent space, the model captures fine-grained task-specific local contexts.
-(2) complementarity to MoE: While the MoE captures globally shared relational prototypes, dynamic learnable projections provide finer-grained local adaptation, thereby improving model generalization under few-shot settings.
+The task-specific projection vectors $\mathbf{p}_h$, $\mathbf{p}_r$, and $\mathbf{p}_t$ are randomly initialized and trained for each task on the support set $\mathcal{S}_r$, enabling effective local adaptation.
+This mechanism provides two key advantages.
+(1) Task-specific adaptation: By projecting embeddings into a task-specific latent space, the model captures fine-grained task-specific local contexts.
+(2) Complementarity to MoE: While the MoE captures globally shared relational prototypes, dynamic learnable projections provide finer-grained local adaptation, thereby improving model generalization under few-shot settings.